Looking for car speakers?Start shopping

 Top Down Sound, Part 2: Installing an audio system in a convertible

 The big day has arrived.
-In the first installment, we planned out the system for my convertible.
+In the first installment of this 3-part series, we planned out the system for my convertible.
 Now we'll take a long look at the installation process.

 A system of this magnitude is completely out of my league, so I turn to Ben and Wayne, two ace installers who also maintain Crutchfield's car fit database.
-I pull into their installation bay at 9 on a Friday morning, put the top down, and within an hour my car is completely disassembled - door panels and rear side panels removed, dash taken apart, three out of four seats pulled out, and trunk liner detached.
-They remove the entire factory Infinity system, including the receiver, 3 sets of speakers, and the amplifier that lived under the passenger seat.
+I pull into their installation bay at 9:00 a.m. on a Friday morning, put the top down, and within an hour my car is completely disassembled - door panels and rear side panels removed, dash taken apart, three out of four seats pulled out, and trunk liner detached.
+They remove the entire factory Infinity system, including the receiver, three sets of speakers, and the amplifier under the passenger's seat.

 Here's a list of the equipment we'll be installing today: